Descriptive notation

 Descriptive notation is a chess notation system based on abbreviated natural language.
 Its distinctive features are that it refers to files by the piece that occupies the back rank square in the starting position and that it describes each square two ways depending on whether it is from White or Black's point of view.
 It was common in English, Spanish and French chess literature until about 1980.
 In most other languages, the more concise algebraic notation was in use.
 Since 1981, FIDE no longer recognizes descriptive notation for the purposes of dispute resolution, and algebraic notation is now the accepted international standard.

 Description

 Nomenclature

 With the exception of the knight, each piece is abbreviated as the first letter of its name: K for king, Q for queen, R for rook, B for bishop, and P for pawn.
-As knight begins with the same letter as king, it is abbreviated as either N or Kt, the former being the modern convention.
+As knight begins with the same letter as king, it is abbreviated as either N or Kt, the first being the modern convention.
 In 1944, Chess Review received many letters debating the change from Kt to N.